BrowserSync/gulp-browser-sync/README.md

 which may no longer be supported, checkout the readme.old.md file)

 ##Support
-If you've found Browser-sync useful and would like to contribute to its continued development & support, please feel free to send a donation of any size - it would be greatly appreciated!
+If you've found BrowserSync to be useful and would like to contribute to its continued development & support, please feel free to send a donation of any size - it would be greatly appreciated!

 [![Support via Gittip](https://rawgithub.com/chris---/Donation-Badges/master/gittip.jpeg)](https://www.gittip.com/shakyshane)
 [![Support via PayPal](https://rawgithub.com/chris---/Donation-Badges/master/paypal.jpeg)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=shakyshane%40gmail%2ecom&lc=US&item_name=browser%2dsync)